Search

 Placement Testing

-You can complete the placement tests at the Honeycutt Center.
+Potential students can complete placement testing at the Honeycutt Center.
 Testing sessions are scheduled at the Honeycutt Center and the Morgan Center in Laurinburg twice a week.
-The placement tests assess your reading, writing and math.
-A reading competency test may be required before taking some WED classes, including Nursing Assistant I, Phlebotomy and Basic Law Enforcement Training.
+The placement tests assess your reading, writing and math skills.
+A reading competency test may be required before taking some Continuing Education classes, including Nursing Assistant I, Phlebotomy, and Basic Law Enforcement Training.
 Other placement tests may be required before starting a two-year degree program.
-To schedule a test session at the Morgan Center call (910) 410-1831.
+To schedule a test session at the Honeycutt Center please call (910) 410-1831.

 Proctor Tests